From 401(k)s to Roth IRAs, the government provides several savings vehicles for retirement.

 Backdoor IRAs may not last forever

-The loophole that created backdoor Roth IRAs in 2010 could change, especially when a new president is elected.
+The loophole that created backdoor Roth IRAs in 2010 could change.

 President Obama proposed getting rid of the loophole in his 2016 budget, but Congress chose to keep the provision that removed income limits for Roth conversions.